photo of woman playing with her children

 Success!
 He has chosen the outfit he wants to wear to school today.
 Photo Credit Terricks-Noah

-Bonus tip: Let the Closet Do the Talking Prevents Arguments
+Bonus tip: Let the Closet Do the Talking Prevents Arguments#

-Tip 3: Teaching Them How to Care for Themselves
+Tip 3: Teaching Them How to Care for Themselves#

 I didn’t realize it at the time, but my mother did my siblings and me a great service by teaching us how to cook, make our beds, do loads of laundry, and balance a checkbook when we were growing up.

-When I show my kids a necessary life skill, I am completely fine with ignoring their pleas such as “my friend doesn’t have to do this,” while pointing out that the food they love will be served for dinner, the clothes they need will always be ready to wear.
+When I teach my kids a necessary life skill, I am completely fine with ignoring their pleas, such as “My friend doesn’t have to do this,” while pointing out that the food they love will be served for dinner and the clothes they need will always be ready to wear.
 Their purchases can be made without an overdraft if they do it themselves.
-My practical side wants them all to have the basics before graduating high school.
+My practical side wants them all to have the basics before graduating from high school.
 They will thank me later!

-Tip 4: Apologizing When I Mess Up
+Tip 4: Apologizing When I Mess Up#

 Not many of us like to admit it when we’re wrong, but I think it’s important to do so, especially to a loved one.
 I apologize to my kids on a regular basis when warranted; I keep it simple.
 “Wow, I’m so sorry I was late picking you up because I was on the phone with my friend.
 Your time is just as important as mine is.
 I will definitely be aware of this when I’m scheduled to get you at soccer this Saturday.”

-Tip 5: Giving Details When I Praise
+Tip 5: Giving Details When I Praise#

 We all love to get compliments, but doling out insincere praise can be damaging.
-When admiring the art project my fifth grader can’t wait to show me, I try to find something specific to comment on rather than droning on about him being the next Picasso.
+When admiring the art project, my fifth grader can’t wait to show me, I try to find something specific to comment on, rather than droning on about him being the next Picasso.
 “The way you used the combination of orange and yellow really makes me feel the warmth from your sun in that painting.
 What awesome attention to detail.”

-Revel in Your Successes
+Revel in Your Successes#

 The amazing part about parenting is that you get to be such an instrumental part in shaping another human being’s life.
-The scary part is trying to get it right no matter your parenting style.
-Thankfully kids are resilient and usually quite forgiving.
+The scary part is trying to get it right, no matter your parenting style.
+Thankfully, kids are resilient and usually quite forgiving.
 I thank all eight of mine for the privilege of being their mom—the most important job ever!

-Bonus Tip:
+Bonus Tip:#

 All parents should keep a hidden supply of their favorite treats (bath and beauty items, chocolates, wine, etc.) to celebrate every parental win!
+You might also enjoy Instantly Transform Your Day With a Self-Care Reward Box

 Similar Posts